adamdjbrett/nabpr/_posts/2019-03-12-2019-nabpr-meeting-program.md

 title: 2019 NABPR Meeting Program
 date: 2019-03-12T15:40:40+00:00
 author: adamdjbrett
 excerpt: "Welcome to the Annual May Meeting of NABPR.
-Save the date for 2020: Baylor University will host our Annual Meeting on May 18-20.
-Also, mark your calendar for November 23, 2019.
-This year’s plenary speaker for our November meeting will be Dr. Charles Kimball.
-At this year’s meeting, we will consider changing our dues structure for the first time since 1992.
-Adam D. J. Brett has been leading an ad hoc committee who has been looking into revising and simplifying dues payments.
-He will give a report at the Annual Business Meeting.
 Many thanks go to Steve Harmon, our President, Christine Jones, Vice-President, and Glenn Jonas, our on-site coordinator.
 We are grateful to the First Baptist Church and Campbell University for their support of NABPR and this meeting.
 I look forward to seeing you in Raleigh."
 layout: page
 redirect_from: ?p=1751
 permalink: /2019/03/12/2019-nabpr-meeting-program/